Ferry ridership rises to 82% of pre-pandemic levels ahead of busy Labor Day weekend - NewsBreak

 Sponsor spotlight: Celebrating 25 years of love

-Back in December of 2021, one of our local Edmonds event planners, Krista Larrison, took a leap of faith and opened a new dress shop in Perrinville (76th Avenue West and Olympic View Drive, Edmonds).
-Before opening, she decided on only carrying one bridal designer because she believes in the...
+Back in December of 2021, one of our local Edmonds event planners, Krista Larrison, took a leap of faith and opened a new dress shop in Perrinville (76th Avenue West and Olympic View Drive in Edmonds).
+Before opening, she decided on only carrying one bridal designer because she believes in...

 Candidates for Snohomish County Prosecutor speaking in Everett Sept.
 7, Oct.
 26